-- □ SQL file, containing the SQL operations to perform a replica of the database data into the target openSF instance. - □ ZIP file, containing the data files needed for the execution of the simulation.
+- □ SQL file, containing the SQL operations to perform a replica of the database data into the target openSF instance. - If I is a ziP file, containing the data files needed for the execution of the simulation.
 Furthermore, in case of an executed simulation, the zip file includes also the input files used for that particular run.